Sznapsollo/PrivThing/README.md

 Its original intent (and how i use it personally) is to host some kind of server which serves privthing locally and also opens up APIs that allow to read content of some local folders files on this computer (of course such server should not allow this access from outside your computer).
 This way i have my local privthing on the computer and it lists me files not only from localStorage but also from selected folders on my computer.

+It should act as central and convenient place to store notes.
+Quick to access and quick to copy fragments of notes (code fragments, passwords) by clicking on line numbers

-This repository does not contain server for following additional folders - more info below.
+This repository does not contain server for following additional folders - it is in separate repository - more info below.

 ### How it looks - DEMO Time!